 Can I defer my acceptance to University of Missouri-St. Louis?

 Students who are admitted to University of Missouri-St. Louis must attend in the term they start.
 Deferring admissions is not encouraged.
 If you have a unusual circumstance, contact the admissions department.

 Does University of Missouri-St. Louis accept transfer credits?

 University of Missouri-St. Louis accepts eligible transfer credits from accredited institutions.
 University of Missouri-St. Louis accepts:

 Does University of Missouri-St. Louis accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

 University of Missouri-St. Louis accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to University of Missouri-St. Louis?

-No, University of Missouri-St. Louis is test optional, so you can choose whether or not to send your test scores.
+No, University of Missouri-St. Louis is test optional, so it's up to you if you want to submit test scores or not.
 If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+If you scored lower than a school's average,, you may want not want to include them in your application..